 In response to these findings, QUT developed SCOA, a data dictionary, providing consistency in the naming of income, expenditure, asset and liability accounts, and defining what transactions get allocated where.

-The adoption dates for each State and Territory government are provided in the table below.
 It is mandatory for government departments to use the SCOA when prescribing their reporting formats for all new funding contracts issues after the adoption date.